quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 1.  **Parse Request:** The `gapicgen` component reads `generate-request.json`.
 The request can range from a simple, single-API client to a complex one with multiple versions and nested API paths.
 2.  **Load Configuration:** For each API, `gapicgen` parses the corresponding `BUILD.bazel` file located in the `/source` directory (e.g., `/source/google/cloud/workflows/v1/BUILD.bazel`).
 This file is the source of truth for `protoc` options such as the transport layer (`grpc+rest`), service YAML path, and release level.
 This avoids having to duplicate this configuration.
 3.  **Execute `protoc`:** `gapicgen` constructs and executes the `protoc` command.
 See [gapicgen](TODO #gapicgen) below for more details.
-4.  **Post-Process:** The `postprocessor` component manipulates the contents of `/output` to produce a release-ready library.
+4.  **Post-process:** The `postprocessor` component manipulates the contents of `/output` to produce a release-ready library.
 This step must ensure backward compatibility.
 This includes formatting, linting, generating `version.go`, and updating files.
 See [postprocessor](TODO #postprocessor) below for more details.

 The final result is the complete, formatted, and backward-compatible Go client library, matching the structure of the existing library.